xfl00d/TSS-Python-API/README.md

 Contact
 -------

-Contact me on Twitter for any kinf of problem/question. https://twitter.com/_xfl00d
+Contact me on Twitter for any kind of problem/question. https://twitter.com/_xfl00d